Everson4t/antivirus-for-objectstore/README.md

 ## Setup

-To setup this envirionment you need to have all the required privileges in the compartment or be part of an administrator group.
+To setup this environment you need to have all the required privileges in the compartment or be part of an administrator group.

 You can spin up your instance on a different **Compartment** and a new **Virtual Cloud Network** using a VCN Wizard or you can just start your instance on an existing subnet.
 It is all up to you.

 We are going to use a new compartment called **scan** and also a VCN using the Wizard.
 Besides that you'll need to setup the following resources:

 ### Compartment and VCN
-Create a new compartment called **scan** and anotate the compartment OCID.
+Create a new compartment called **scan** and annotate the compartment OCID.
 Create also a VCN using Wizard.

 ### Object Storage